What's on

 Good to Know

-• This is a small-group tour, so you will have plenty of opportunity to ask questions
+• Small-group tour, so you’ll have plenty of opportunity to ask questions

 • No prior knowledge of the authors’ works is needed - the guide covers the essentials